 On the second day, the participants meet together for the course and tell their “duck stories”.
 The stories are written on a big chart.
 When all participants have told their duck stories the course leader and the participants try to see, by looking at the chart, the main problems the participants had.

 Everyone talks about the main problems and tries to see what can be done to fix the problems.

+People should also celebrate together the good things that have been happening in their lives and in their duck farms.